vferat/pycrostates/README.md

 Pycrostates welcomes contributions from anyone interested in improving this project.
 These contributions can take the form of bug reports/fixes, feature requests/additions, documentation revision and new tutorials.

-In all cases, it is recommended to [open a new issue](https://github.com/vferat/pycrostates/issues/new/choose) on Github to discuss the best way to integrate our contribution.
+In all cases, it is recommended to [open a new issue](https://github.com/vferat/pycrostates/issues/new/choose) on Github to discuss the best way to integrate a contribution.

 Check the [Contribution Guide](https://github.com/vferat/pycrostates/blob/main/CONTRIBUTING.md) if you want to make a changes to Pycrostates.